 Lastly, consider the number of entry points.
 A litter box with multiple entry points can be great for cats who are not fond of sharing, as it allows them to have their own space and privacy.
 Additionally, having one litter box with multiple entry points can prevent overcrowding and reduce the chances of accidents.

 In conclusion, choosing the right cat litter box for multiple cats can be a daunting task, but keeping these features in mind can help you make an informed decision.

 If you’re seeking something ultra-modern, this cat litter box will take your fancy.
 Complete with a covered design, top and side entry, a cat litter scoop, and even a deodorizer filter to help you keep it spick-and-span, this large cat litter box is a great choice if you’ve got a posse of pussies at home.
 It’s super large and very private, so your cats can take it in turns doing their business in peace and quiet.

-We like the pull-out litter drawer, too, making it easy to change up with fresh litter when necessary.
+We like the pull-out litter drawer, too, making it easy to move cat waste and change up with fresh litter when necessary.
 And, of course, the covered design works wonders in reducing odors in your home.

 - Pull-out drawer for easy litter replacement

 - Self-groomer on the side